lifeiscontent/realworld/api/docs/feature-development/model.md

 ### Model tests

-First, let's start by writing a set of tests so we can garentee the contract we've setup with the database.
+First, let's start by writing a set of tests so we can guarantee the contract we've setup with the database.

 ```rb
 RSpec.describe Article, type: :model do